Traincraft/Traincraft/README.md

 - Licensing

 ##Join the Discussion!
-If you wish to contact the original developers, you can send an email to spitfire4466@gmail.com <br/> If you'd like to join the chat, head over to our [Public Discord chat](https://discord.gg/0zzHVjy4UIrSyExM). <br/> You can also check out our [Trello page](https://trello.com/b/hyrgs4WK/traincraft-17) to see our current goals.
+If you wish to contact the original developers, you can send an email to spitfire4466@gmail.com <br/> If you'd like to join the chat, head over to our [Public Discord chat](https://discord.gg/0zzHVjy4UIrSyExM).<br/> And be sure to check out the issues tab.
 ## Official Links
 * Main Site and Downloads: http://www.traincraft-mod.com
 * Blog and Forums: http://blog.meansoft.si